Rounak Jain Jan 16, 2020 No Comments

 There are many other tools popular in the world of Data Visualisation.
 For example, Qlik View, ThoughtSpot, Looker, Domo, Sisense, etc. which comes with many useful features and are strongly competing to climb up the ranking.
 Some features are as follows.

 Looker is easy to use and a very intuitive Data Visualisation tool.
-It has reliable tech support and provides easy to build dashboards that work on any device.
+Furthermore, It has reliable tech support and provides easy to build dashboards that work on any device.

 It’s pretty difficult to identify a one-stop solution for the various data visualization or project requirements between tableau and Power BI.
 Power BI wins in affordability and ease of use while Tableau triumphs for Data Visualization specific projects.
 One can go with Power BI for small businesses with limited resources and finance.
 They can upgrade to Tableau with an increase in requirements.
 Large companies and enterprises working with big data and having various cloud requirements can very well pick Tableau.
 Working on the free version can give a fair idea of which tool is more suitable.
 Also, there are myriad other tool options to explore as mentioned earlier.